jadryan1/skyV2/replit.md

-# VoxIntel Platform
+# Sky IQ Platform

 ## Overview

-This project is a web application for VoxIntel - a Smart Call Intelligence Platform that helps businesses track and analyze phone conversations.
+This project is a web application for Sky IQ - a Smart Call Intelligence Platform that helps businesses track and analyze phone conversations.
 The platform allows users to register, login, and manage their AI call assistant preferences.
 It's built with a modern technology stack featuring a React frontend and an Express backend with database integration.

 ## User Preferences